maxdev1/ghost/README.md

 The most advanced features are SMP support (symmetric multiprocessing) to run on multiple processors, a v8086 monitor for executing BIOS calls (which also introduced VESA support), support for ELF binary loading (including thread-local-storage and all the other little things), as well as signal support.
 And there is a fancy little GUI that makes it all good-looking :-)

 ## Status
-This is the bleeding edge source version of December 25, 2018.
+This is the legacy branch of Ghost, containing the kernel implementation of versions until 0.5.6b.
-Version 0.5.6
+Ghost redux, the reimplementation of the kernel, was merged back to the master branch.

 ![Current highres-screenshot](https://ghostkernel.org/files/ghost-0.5.6-highres.png)